bhits/try-policy/docs/docker-image-desc.md

 ## Start a Try My Policy instance

-Be sure to familiarize yourself with the repository's [README.md](https://github.com/bhits/try-policy-api) file before starting the instance.
+Be sure to familiarize yourself with the repository's [README.md](https://github.com/bhits/try-policy) file before starting the instance.

 `docker run  --name try-policy -d bhits/try-policy:latest <additional program arguments>`

-*NOTE: In order for this API to fully function as a microservice in the Consent2Share application, it is required to setup the dependency microservices and support level infrastructure.
+*NOTE: In order for this service to fully function as a microservice in the Consent2Share application, it is required to setup the dependency microservices and support level infrastructure.
 Please refer to the [Consent2Share Deployment Guide](https://github.com/bhits/consent2share/releases) in the corresponding Consent2Share release for instructions to setup the Consent2Share infrastructure.*

 ## Configure

 The Spring profiles `application-default` and `docker` are activated by default when building images.

-This API can run with the default configuration which is from three places: `bootstrap.yml`, `application.yml`, and the data which the [`Configuration Server`](https://github.com/bhits/config-server) reads from the `Configuration Data Git Repository`.
+This service can run with the default configuration which is from three places: `bootstrap.yml`, `application.yml`, and the data which the [`Configuration Server`](https://github.com/bhits/config-server) reads from the `Configuration Data Git Repository`.
 Both `bootstrap.yml` and `application.yml` files are located in the class path of the running application.

 We **recommend** overriding the configuration as needed in the `Configuration Data Git Repository`, which is used by the `Configuration Server`.

-Also, [Spring Boot](https://projects.spring.io/spring-boot/) supports other ways to override the default configuration to configure the API for a certain deployment environment.
+Also, [Spring Boot](https://projects.spring.io/spring-boot/) supports other ways to override the default configuration to configure the service for a certain deployment environment.

 The following is an example to override the default database password: